 Your visitors have simple needs, are in a hurry, and are ready to bounce.
 Simple navigations will be rewarded with clicks.
 Get in their shoes and think of what they want.

-They most definitely are not looking to read your quality statement or the testimonials you got or the history of the company.
+They most definitely are not looking to read your quality statement, your testimonials, or the history of the company.
 All of these are relevant but not for your first time visitor.
 Put the items that will drive engagement and sales front and center.

 Statistics and Bounce Rate